Balancingrock/VJson/README.md

 #### 1.2.0

-- Upgraded BRUtils due to swift 5.2
+- Upgraded BRUtils due to Swift 5.2

 #### 1.1.0